-Subject Support is structured for small groups of students who need assistance to develop the knowledge base, skills and strategies necessary to become confident, independent learners.
-Students are encouraged to build on their strengths and overcome their weaknesses by way of individual programs, tailored to meet their needs.
+Subject Support is structured for small groups of students with diverse learning needs who need assistance to develop the knowledge base, skills and strategies necessary to become confident, independent learners.
+Students are encouraged to build on their strengths and understand their challenges, through targeted support and guidance responsive to their needs.